 Charlotte Freeland PhD’21: I am pursuing my PhD in Biology with a concentration in Neurobiology & Behavior, starting in the fall of 2016.
 My primary research focus examines the underlying mechanisms of risky decision-making, particularly what happens when these mechanisms go awry to cause excessive desire and motivation to pursue risky choices, as seen in drug and gambling addiction.
 I graduated from the University of Connecticut Honors Program with a B.S. in Physiology and Neurobiology and then came to Wesleyan University as the Lab Manger in the Robinson Lab.
 As the first graduate student in the Robinson Lab, I grateful and thrilled for the opportunity to shape the direction of our research projects, cultivate scientific curiosity in our undergraduate researchers, and (hopefully) inspire future generations of female scientists.

-John Cote ’19: I’m a sophomore here at Wesleyan and grew up in Syracuse, NY.
+John Cote ’19: I’m a senior here at Wesleyan and grew up in Syracuse, NY.
 I’m majoring in Neuroscience and Behavior and minoring in Data Analysis.
 My current research focuses on the link between uncertainty and incentive value in rats, and I am excited to keep learning more about motivation and reward, and how it can effect behavior.
 I’m also on the Varsity Men’s Lacrosse Team, and for fun I love to read and learn about literature and poetry.

 Students conducting research in the laboratory will be investigating questions related to: